fpineau-sigma/vplotter/README.md

 - z_up    :    a value for the servo motor to lift the pen (1 - 100)
 - z_down  :    a value for the servo motro to move down the pen (1 - 100)
 - steps   :    the count of steps to move the cord at 1 mm:
+- coefficient : a value multiplicator to determine time between two moves from F (default 1.2)

     1600 / circumference of the pulley